-Hydrogen sulfide or H_2S problems are very common in the collection and wastewater system.
+Hydrogen sulfide or H2S problems are very common in the collection and wastewater system.
 There are many chemicals used to help or treat this problem.
-Here are a few, salts of zinc, lime, hydrogen peroxide, chlorine and magnesium hydroxide are used in the treatment of hydrogen sulfide problems.
+Salts of zinc, lime, hydrogen peroxide, chlorine and magnesium hydroxide are used in the treatment of hydrogen sulfide problems.